Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 X can be placed before L (50) and C (100) to make 40 and 90.
 C can be placed before D (500) and M (1000) to make 400 and 900.
 Given a roman numeral, convert it to an integer.

+DAY 4:
+The Three Topics
+The Chef has reached the finals of the Annual Inter-school Declamation contest.
+For the finals, students were asked to prepare 10 topics.
+However, Chef was only able to prepare three topics, numbered A, B and C — he is totally blank about the other topics.
+This means Chef can only win the contest if he gets the topics A, B,or C to speak about.
+On the contest day, Chef gets topic X. Determine whether Chef has any chances of winning the competition.

+Print "Yes" if it is possible for Chef to win the contest, else print "No".

+You may print each character of the string in either uppercase or lowercase (for example, the strings yEs, yes, Yes, and YES will all be treated as identical).